5 Fonts to Improve your Documents

 Have you ever written a proposal, report or business plan and stared at it thinking “Something’s missing”.
 Using the correct fonts goes a long way in creating engaging and legible documents that will keep your readers attention.

-fonts there are three important points to keep in mind: Consistency, Legibility,
+When selecting fonts there are three important points to keep in mind: Consistency, Legibility, and Aesthetic

 Consistency